University of Delaware Health Sciences Mentoring Program

 - Build your resume

 - Partnership with Connecting Generations– Connecting Generations is a school-based mentoring program in the state of Delaware.
 This program is currently in place at Newark High School.
-The College of Health Sciences partnered with Connecting Generations for the Health Sciences Mentoring Program.
-All mentors must complete a Mentor Training with Connecting Generations at the beginning of the academic year.
+The College of Health Sciences has partnered with Connecting Generations for the Health Sciences Mentoring Program.

 - Sophomore, Junior, Senior, Graduate Student in a health science major